eclipse-archived/kiso/docs/website/content/4. Contribution guide/using_cmake.md

 is enough to configure a working build tree with a supported generator.

 ## Cross-compilation Toolchain
-So for all of the boards this project supports use ARM-based MCUs so an ARM compiler is required for building an application with KISO.
+So for all of the boards this project supports use ARM-based MCUs so an ARM compiler is required for building an application with Kiso.
 In order to configure CMake for cross-compilation, a toolchain file must be provided before the first `project()` call in any CMakeLists.
 This can happen either externally by calling
 ```bash
 cmake <project_root> -DCMAKE_TOOLCHAIN_FILE=PATH:/path/to/toolchain.cmake